Average Case Analysis of the Classical Algorithm for Markov Decision Processes with B\"uchi Objectives: Average Case Analysis for MDPs with Constant Out-degree

 and there are $x$ distinct degree's and $n$ vertices, the number of different terms in the summation is at most $n^x$.
 Hence

 The desired result follows.

 \end{proof}

 Now we proceed to achieve an upper bound on $a_{k_1,k_2,\ldots,k_x}$.
 First of all, intuitively if $k$ is small, then $R(k_1,k_2,\dots,k_x)$ is very small (this can be derived easily from Lemma~\ref{lemm_upper_bound}).
 On the other hand, consider the case when $k$ is very large.
 In this case there are very few vertices that cannot reach the target set.
 Hence they must have all their edges within them, which again has very low probability.
 Note that different factors that bind $\alpha_k$ depend on whether $k$ is small or large.
 This suggests we should consider these cases separately.
-Our proof will consist of the following case analysis of the size $k$ of the reverse reachable set: (1)~when $30\cdot x\cdot \log(n) \le k\le c_1 \cdot n$ is \emph{small} (for some constant $c_1>0$); (2)~when $c_1 \cdot n \le k \le c_2 \cdot n$ is \emph{large} (for all constants $c_2 \geq c_1>0$); and (3)~when $c_2\cdot n \le k \le n-d_{\min}-1$ is \emph{very large}.
+Our proof will consist of the following case analysis of the size $k$ of the reverse reachable set: (1)~Small $k$: $30\cdot x\cdot \log(n) \le k\le c_1 \cdot n$ for some constant $c_1>0$, (2)~Large $k$: $c_1 \cdot n \le k \le c_2 \cdot n$ for all constants $c_2 \geq c_1>0$, and (3)~Very large $k$: $c_2\cdot n \le k \le n-d_{\min}-1$ for some constant $c_2>0$.
 The analysis of the constants will follow from the proofs.
-Note that since the target set $B$ (with $|B|=t$) is a subset of its reverse reachable set, we have $k < t$ is infeasible.
+Note that since the target set $B$ (with $|B|=t$) is a subset of its reverse reachable set, the case $k < t$ is infeasible.
 Hence in all the three cases, we will only consider $k \ge t$.
 We first consider the case when $k$ is small.